Master of Science in Information Technology Management

-Students in this program will learn to develop the skills needed to design, build, and manage IT infrastructures, along with career skills such as project management, software design, database management, cyber security administration, problem solving, collaboration, and critical thinking.
-Combining a rigorous study of protocols and standards along with hands-on learning activities on state of the art devices, students develop both theoretical and practical skills to help them fill the growing need for Information Technology Management professionals around the world.
+Students in this Master of Science in Information Technology Management (MSITM) program will learn to develop the skills needed to design, build, and manage IT infrastructures, along with career skills such as project management, software design, database management, cyber security administration, problem solving, collaboration, and critical thinking.
+The MSITM program combines a rigorous study of protocols and standards along with hands-on learning activities on state-of-the-art devices, students develop both theoretical and practical skills to help them fill the growing need for Information Technology Management professionals around the world.

 Program Learning Outcomes